-PC members and, optionally, external reviewers can rate one another’s reviews.
+PC members can anonymously rate one another’s reviews.
 We hope this feedback will help reviewers improve the quality of their reviews.
-The interface appears above each visible review:

 When rating a review, please consider its value for both the program committee and the authors.
-Helpful reviews are specific, clear, technically focused, and, when possible, provide direction for the authors’ future work.
+Helpful reviews are specific, clear, technically focused, and provide direction for the authors’ future work.
 The rating options are:

-HotCRP reports the numbers of non-average ratings for each review.
-It does not report who gave the ratings, and it never shows rating counts to authors.
+HotCRP reports aggregate ratings for each review.
+It does not report who gave the ratings, and it never shows review ratings to authors.

-To find which of your reviews might need work, simply search for “rate:−”.
-To find all reviews with positive ratings, search for “re:any rate:+”.
-You may also search for reviews with specific ratings; for instance, search for “rate:helpful”.
+To find which of your reviews might need work, simply search for “rate:bad”.
+To find all reviews with positive ratings, search for “re:any rate:good”.
+You may also search for reviews with specific ratings; for instance, search for “rate:short”.

 Chairs set how ratings work on the review settings page.